 Roman number d.
-How are Roman numerals arranged?
+How do Roman numerals work?

 Tax Code of the Russian Federation 17.12.2022